August 2019 Review

 Stolen Guns and Ammunition

-We are aware of at least three reports in August 2018 relating to stolen guns and ammunition:
+We are aware of at least three reports in August 2019 relating to stolen guns, including:

 Animal Death and Injury

-We are aware of at least fourteen reports in August 2018 of animal cruelty involving guns:
+We are aware of at least seven reports in August 2019 of animal cruelty and/or death involving a gun, including:

 Sentences and Convictions

-We are aware of at least 39 reports in August 2018 of sentences and convictions for gun crime:
+We are aware of at least 31 reports in August 2019 of sentences and convictions for gun crime, including:

 Incidents by Weapon Type